exasol/virtual-schemas/doc/dialects/bigquery.md

 ## Performance

 Please be aware that the current implementation of the dialect can only handle result sets with limited size (a few thousand rows).
-If you need to proceed a large amount of data, please, contact our support team.
-Another implementation of the dialect with a speed improvement(using IMPORT INTO) is available, but not documented and announced officially on our GitHub due to:
+If you need to process a large amount of data, please contact our support team.
+Another implementation of the dialect with a performance improvement (using `IMPORT INTO`) is available, but not documented for self-service because of

 1. the complex installation process
 2. security risks (a user has to disable the drivers' security manager to use it)